awable/escode/README.md

 `escode` is a Python C-Extension which quickly serializes and deserializes arbitrary base types into binary data.
 The serialization has also been designed to be small.
 This is useful for storage and network applications.
-Finally, the module provides index serialization for a tuple of data - where the serialization maintains sorting order against all other tuples containing the same types in the same prder (or prefixes).
+Finally, the module provides index serialization for a tuple of data - where the serialization maintains sorting order against all other tuples containing the same types in the same order (or prefixes).

 ```python
 import escode